 “Now hear me out, before you say anything … alright?”
-Jenny asked her husband.
+Jenny began.

 Dave sat back in his chair and closed his eyes, a gesture that she knew all too well.
 He was ready to listen.

-“For the last two summers, we’ve brought the eight girls in the program, here … taught them the sport and molded their development … as individuals.
-We’ve seen the girls entered in several minor races … with a fair bit of success I might add … but again … only as individuals.”
+“For the last two summers, we’ve brought all the girls in the program, to Bad Neuenahr … taught them the sport and molded their development … as individuals.
+We’ve even entered them in several minor races … with a fair bit of success I might add … but again … only as individuals.”

-“I guess Maria could continue to coach the younger girls.
+“I guess Maria could continue to coach the other girls.
 I assume you see yourself taking the older girls?”
 Dave thoughtfully voiced.